Keep yourself updated! Sign up for our newsletter. iMPACT direct Newsletter

 Community impact

-Additionally, the community benefits from the participants’ entrepreneurial skills in different crafts from which theey can earn income.
+Additionally, the community benefits from the participants’ entrepreneurial skills in different crafts from which they can earn income.
 These engagements allow an inclusive environment for the people living with a disability restoring their hope.

 Budget

-The budget for the following activities is KES 1,386,756 or € 11,357.
+The budget for the following activities is Ksh 1,234,737 (or € 10,248).
 The donations will be channelled to:

-• Identification and training needs assessment activities for 100 recipients.
+• Identification and training needs assessment activities for 20 recipients.

-• Guidance & counselling and training & mentorship sessions inclusive of training of Trainers activities to replicate the mentorship and business skills.
+• Guidance & counselling and training & mentorship sessions

-• Purchase of business stock and acquisition of stalls/joints for 60 parents/ caregivers for children with severe disability.
+• Purchase of business stock and acquisition of stalls/joints for 20 parents/ caregivers for children with severe disability.

 Own Contribution